Nitch2024/XenonRecomp/README.md

+# XenonRecomp With Minor Modifications

+1. Automatic simplistic search for switch/case tables (Should reduce the cases of empty TOML files).
+This is likely not robust but should be a better start than what is currently available.
+2. Automatic generation of restgprlr_14_address, savegprlr_14_address, restfpr_14_address, savefpr_14_address, restvmx_14_address, savevmx_14_address, restvmx_64_address, savevmx_64_address
+3. Some opcode additions for decompilation:  PPC_INST_VMAXUB, PPC_INST_VRLW, PPC_INST_VRLW128, PPC_INST_VPKUHUM128, PPC_INST_VSLO128

+# Example Windows Build with VS 2022

+1. Open a "Developer Command Prompt for VS 2022"
+2. Go to your clone folder
+3. Run the following command line: cmake -G "Visual Studio 17 2022" -T="ClangCL"
+4. Open XenonRecomp-ALL.sln in VS 2022

 # XenonRecomp

 XenonRecomp is a tool that converts Xbox 360 executables into C++ code, which can then be recompiled for any platform.